jlmelville/sneer/docs/index.md

 examples can be found in the R documentation for the `sneer` function, i.e. type `?sneer` at the R console.

-## I just want to do t-SNE and not deal with all those options
+## Just t-SNE, Please

+Don't want to deal with all those options?
 Ok, let's use the iris data set as an example.

 ```R
 library("sneer")